a-sit-plus/signum/README.md

 not provide any functionality to carry out the actual cryptographic operations.
 Also, it provides no abstractions for private keys, because those should never leave a system in the first place.

-While a multiplatform crypto provider would be awesome, this sort fo things also needs a careful design phase before even entertaining the thought of implementing such functionality.
+While a multiplatform crypto provider would be awesome, this sort of things also needs a careful design phase before even entertaining the thought of implementing such functionality.
 It therefore not planned at the time of this writing ( 2023-10)

-* While the ASN.1 perser will happily parse any valid **DER-encoded** ASN.1 structure you throw at it and the encoder write it back correctly too.
+* While the ASN.1 parser will happily parse any valid **DER-encoded** ASN.1 structure you throw at it and the encoder write it back correctly too.
 (No, we don't care for BER, since we want to transport cryptographic material)
 * Higher-level abstractions (such as `X509Certificate`) are too lenient in some aspects and too strict in others.